nginxinc/nginx-service-mesh/docs/content/get-started/install-with-helm.md

 | `mtls.upstreamAuthority` | Upstream authority settings.
 If left empty, SPIRE is used as the upstream authority.
 See [values.yaml](https://github.com/nginxinc/nginx-service-mesh/blob/main/helm-chart/values.yaml) for how to configure. | {} |
 {{% /table %}}

 {{<important>}}
-The `autoInjection.disabledNamespaces` configurable is deprecated and will be removed in a future release of NGINX Service Mesh.
-{{</important>}}

-{{<important>}}
 Top level configuration items `enabledNamespaces` and `disableAutoInjection` have been added.
-The `autoInjection.enabledNamespaces` and `autoInjection.disable` configurables have been deprecated and will be removed in a future release of NGINX Service Mesh.
+The `autoInjection.enabledNamespaces` and `autoInjection.disable` configurables have been removed.
 {{</important>}}